Thandokuhle19/Python-Week-2/README.md

 ~ General exceptions>> down, and more specific>> at the top.

 # Custom Decorators
-~ Custom decorators allows us to change the name of a function.
+~ Custom decorators does not allow us to change the name of a function.
+Thus allows us to modify arguments

 # Raising Exceptions
 ~